IgniteUI/igniteui-docfx/en/components/carousel.md

 ---

 # Angular Carousel Component Overview
-<p class="highlight">Angular Carousel (or Angular Material Carousel) is a responsive, lightweight component that provides the most flexible way to create slideshow-like web experience for users who navigate back and forth through a collection of images with text slides, links, and other html elements.
+<p class="highlight">Ignite UI for Angular Carousel is a responsive, lightweight component that provides the most flexible way to create slideshow-like web experience for users who navigate back and forth through a collection of images with text slides, links, and other html elements.

 The Angular Carousel component allows you to use animations, slide transitions, and customization so you can easily tweak the interface and build Angular custom carousel.
 </p>